WHAT IS GHEE?

 WHAT IS THE SHELF LIFE OF GHEE?

 The shelf life of our ghee is 2 years, unopened.
-Once opened, it will last about 6 months to a year, refrigerated.
+Once opened, it will last up to a year, refrigerated.

 WHY IS SOME GHEE SOLID AND SOME GHEE LIQUID?